Category Archives: Philosophy

 Here’s the last one… for now.

-If you have followed this blog for any period of time, you are aware of the skepticism I bring to bear when I am reading new material or learning of new ideas.
+If you have followed this blog for any period of time, you are aware of the skepticism I bring to bear when I am reading new material or learning about new ideas.
 Why is this?
 Because it is very difficult in this day and age to ascertain the veracity of anything we see, hear, or read.

 This is not new compared to, say, a hundred years ago.
 The media were a bit different, but the underlying issues were the same.
 There have always been two major factors at play: information overload and the biases built into our human brain operating system.